abbott/hardn/docs/configuration.md

 export HARDN_CONFIG=$HOME/hardn.yml
 ```

-This setting will last only for the current shell session and will reset when you close the terminal or log out.
+This setting will reset when you close the terminal or log out.

 #### **Persistent Across Sessions**
-To make this configuration persist across reboots and new shell sessions, add it to your shell's startup file by issuing the following command for your respective shell:
+To make configuration persist across reboots and new shell sessions, add it to your shell's startup file by issuing the following command for your respective shell:

 ##### **For Bash**